Yaro4Java/TheFirstOne/README.md

 My new line is here!
 Now new line from the GitHUB!!

-This is a line made from "debug" branch
+This is a test line made in GitHub server master branch (testing merge command with conflicts)